LawOfShawn/Iconpack-Vivaldi/README.md

 > Raj Dev on freeicons.io : <https://freeicons.io/vector-and-svg-logos-icons-20/vivaldi-icon-9203>
 If any infringement, please contact.

+**WARNING: If you want to replace any original files, please backup in advance**

 ## Preview
 Please notice that:
 There are 3 styles varying slightly from each other.